-still register as an overseas voter so long as your parent or
+- Who can register as an overseas voter

 How can I vote?

-If you're abroad you can apply to vote by proxy (someone voting on your behalf).
-You must be registered to vote first.
+If you're abroad you can apply to vote by proxy.
+This means you can appoint someone to vote on your behalf.
+Both you and the person you appoint as your proxy must be registered to vote.

 If you happen to be in the UK on election day, you can always vote in person at a polling station.